-[15] The Black Communities Development Act14 was amended in 1986 to provide for full ownership rights of black persons in urban areas.
-This required that the land be surveyed, and a general plan be registered.
-After that, a township register had to be opened in terms of section 46(4) of the Deeds Registries Act.15 This was a cumbersome process, leading to only leaseholds being registered.
+be opened in terms of section 46(4) of the Deeds Registries Act.
+This was a cumbersome process, leading to only leaseholds being registered.

-[16] The Conversion Act,16 commencing on 1 January 1989, intended to formalise and confer leasehold or full ownership upon the beneficiaries.
-It repealed the R1036 regulations and made it the responsibility of the provinces to transfer occupational rights granted by regulations 6 and 8 permits into leasehold or ownership.17
+[16] The Conversion Act, commencing on 1 January 1989, intended to formalise and confer leasehold or full ownership upon the beneficiaries.
+It repealed the R1036 regulations and made it the responsibility of the provinces to transfer occupational rights granted by regulations 6 and 8 permits into leasehold or ownership.

-[17] The Upgrading of Land Tenure Rights Act18 (ULTRA) was promulgated to automatically convert all registered leaseholds into ownership when a Township Register was opened.
+[17] The Upgrading of Land Tenure Rights Act (ULTRA) was promulgated to automatically convert all registered leaseholds into ownership when a Township Register was opened.
 The Registrar of Deeds endorsed these leaseholds into ownership free of charge.

-[18] The national legislation should be read with sections 24A and 24B of the Gauteng Housing Act, 19 which gives the provincial department the authority to adjudicate on disputed cases that emerge from the transfer of residential properties.
+[18] The national legislation should be read with sections 24A and 24B of the Gauteng Housing Act, which gives the provincial department the authority to adjudicate on disputed cases that emerge from the transfer of residential properties.
 The Conversion Act empowers the MEC to ensure the transfer of residential properties to individuals determined to be lawful beneficiaries.
 Thus, the MEC must conduct an inquiry in disputed cases to determine who the lawful beneficiaries are.